 “When you add pasta to a small amount of water, it lowers the temperature of the water substantially more than if you added it to a large amount of water, so the water will take longer to return to a boil,” chef Michael Symon, the owner of five restaurants in Cleveland and an Iron Chef on the Food Network’s Iron Chef America, told Real Simple.
 “In the meantime, the pasta will sit at the bottom of the pot and start to clump up and become mushy unless you are vigilant about stirring.”

-Upgrade that pasta pot
+Upgrade your pasta pot

 So, if you’re going to make any cooking resolutions in 2020, resolve to cook your pasta in a larger pot — Italian grandma style.
 Bring your water to a rapid boil, add your pasta, and wait for that al dente magic to transpire.